Olive trees in the North? Yes, it can grow! A single thing matters: take great care of the special needs of this exceptional tree.

 Olive trees are extremely drought-resistant, and only require moderate watering.
 They are very comfortable with being transplanted, and this will let you change their pots as soon as you feel the fit is getting tight.

 In winter, bring them in a sheltered place like a cool, well-lit, dry room.
+If not indoors, then make sure they’re sheltered from rain and wind, and against a warm wall.

 Olive tree planted in the ground in the North